-The co-founder of New York’s favorite local apothecary brand waxed poetic on Proust, pets, and pot — and revealed why great skincare is simpler than you think.
+The co-founder of New York’s favorite “local” apothecary brand (11 stores and counting) waxed poetic on Proust, pets, and pot — and revealed why great skincare (and business success) is simpler than you think.

 Andrew Goetz and Matthew Malin are partners in life as well as in business.
-Since opening the first MALIN+GOETZ store in Chelsea in 2004, they have achieved international fame for their “uncomplicated luxury” products, chic stores, and elegant, minimalist packaging and design.
+Since opening the first MALIN+GOETZ store in Chelsea in 2004, they have achieved international fame for their “uncomplicated luxury” skincare and beauty products, chic stores, and elegant, minimalist packaging and design.
+The firm also just opened its 11th store worldwide at the IFC in Hong Kong.

-As the brand continues to grow with eleven stores (and counting!) all over the globe, the two founders have remained close to home and their original mission: To provide simple, balanced, high-quality skincare solutions to the modern woman and man at affordable prices.
+As the brand continues to grow all over the globe, the two founders have remained close to home and their original mission: To provide simple, balanced, high-quality skincare solutions to the modern woman and man at affordable prices.
 As if that wasn’t enough, they’re also dedicated to making ethical and sustainable business choices.

 Anyone who’s had the pleasure of speaking to Andrew will tell you he is distinctly unfussy and unpretentious — but also irresistibly witty.
 Interviewers, beware: It’s practically impossible not to exceed your allotted word count.